CollegeBoreal/Tutoriels/3.Angular/A.Auth/docs/STYLES.md

 ), default, default); // let's leave it as default
 ```

-:four: Replace/Adjust the `styles.scss` file with the below:
+:five: Replace/Adjust the `styles.scss` file with the below:

 ```scss
 // this is your created themes.scss file, make sure the path to the file is correct